 The original Cortina had been such a great car Ford had a real challenge on their hands to come up with something better as its replacement.
 They needed to keep the same basic formula, and as Motor magazine said, “strengthen its strong points and reinforce its weaknesses”, but the Ford designers rose to the challenge and achieved exactly that in every area of the new MkII Cortina.

 Part of what had made the MkI Cortina so successful was the product planning and cost controls that had been initiated by Terry (later Sir Terrence) Beckett, then Ford’s Director of Car Division.
 In order to maximise company profits every single part had been strictly costed, it was no different for the MkII.
 We met up with the MkII’s Chief Stylist Roy Haynes for the 50th anniversary of the car in 2016 to reunite him with his favourite creation and find out how Ford put it all together.

-Roy Haynes, Ford’s Chief Stylist for the MkII, explained to us that if the number plate lamp unit for the MkI had cost 75p each, then that was to be the budget for the MkII lamp.
+Roy explained to us how if the number plate lamp unit for the MkI had cost 75p each, then that was to be the budget for the MkII version.
 It was the same across the whole car.
 Roy’s team could change just about whatever they wanted as long as the new part would cost no more than the earlier equivalent piece.
 However, if they came up with parts that would cost more than before – the larger, and therefore more expensive, glass area due to the lower waist line for example – then other parts had to cost less to make up the difference overall.